 In the summer months, gas grills get a lot of use.
 Most people remember to clean the grate but neglect the rest of the grill.
 To have a grill that looks top-notch, and not like a grimy mess, you’ll need to clean the whole thing regularly.
 You’ll need several things to get started and make sure you wear old clothes because you are sure to get a little messy, but this tutorial will show you exactly how to do it.

 Microfiber is very tricky to clean, and a lot of your standard cleaners should not be used on it.
 Rubbing alcohol, though, can be safely used if you are careful, and it will remove most spots and stains.
 This “how-to” post will explain exactly how you can clean that dirty microfiber couch and will answer some common questions about cleaning couches.

 Carpet stains can be a disaster, particularly if they are something extra stainings, like red wine or Kool-Aid.
 But you don’t need expensive commercial stain removers, just make your own carpet stain remover and you can truly get even that tough stain off your carpet.
 All you need is some clear Windex, a towel, and an iron.
 This method works with even set-in stains.
 Check it out.

 Bleach gel is great for spot removal on white laundry.
-Just remember, since it contains bleach, you don’t want to use it on any colored items.
+Just remember, since it contains bleach, you don’t want to use it on any colored items as you will have to remove stains from your clothes afterward.
 Just keep a bottle handy for whenever you need it.
 You can make your own for hardly any money with this handy recipe.
 All you need is bleach, cornstarch, water, and a container with an applicator.

 Pack N Play